TrishnaSaikia/BP-rPPG-ALIVE/README.md

   --output-root processed/teacher_ppg/4_sec \
   --clip-seconds 4 \
   --target-fs 30 \
+  --start-offset-seconds 0 \
   --nan-policy drop \
   --normalisation none
 ```
+This preparation is used for independent training of `N_PPG`.
+The complete PPG recording is used, including the first 10 seconds.

 No signal normalization is imposed by default because the accepted manuscript does not specify one.
 The option can be changed to `zscore` or `minmax` when reproducing a separately recorded laboratory configuration.